smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/04 - Equi, Theta and Natural Joins.md

 *  Comparison operators test whether two expressions are the same.
 Comparison operators can be used on all expressions except expressions of the text, ntext, or image data types.

-*  The IS \[NOT] DISTINCT FROM operator is relatively new feature being added to the various database systems.
+*  The `IS \[NOT] DISTINCT FROM` operator is relatively new feature being added to the various database systems.
 I have set it to NULL as I have not been able to find any vendor documentation that categorizes this operator as logical or a comparison.

 --------------------------------------------------------------------------------
 #### Equi-joins

 Equi-joins look for equality in a relationship.
-They can be used with INNER, OUTER, FULL OUTER, and CROSS JOINS.
-The example below uses the CROSS JOIN syntax, but functions like and INNER JOIN because the join logic is in the WHERE clause.
+They can be used with `INNER`, `OUTER`, `FULL OUTER`, and `CROSS JOINS`.
+The example below uses the `CROSS JOIN` syntax, but functions like and `INNER JOIN` because the join logic is in the `WHERE` clause.

 ```sql
 SELECT  a.ID,